How to build a business case for accessibility

 Holly has extensive experience creating compelling business cases, and thanks to her team, Westminster residents now have reliable, up-to-date accessibility information readily available!

-The first question we asked ourselves was: “What barriers are people actually facing?”
-We wanted the suggestions we put forward to be based in the concerns of real customers and visitors, who were hesitant to visit our sites because of inadequate accessibility.
-That way we could show senior leadership the direct impact a lack of accessibility was having on our business!
+For this reason, the first question we asked ourselves was: “What barriers are people actually facing?”
+We wanted the suggestions we put forward to be based on the concerns of real customers and visitors, who were hesitant to visit our sites because of inadequate accessibility.

 How did you identify what those barriers were?